-For information to help you answer the questions on the configuration worksheet, see appropriate chapters in the HP TCP/IP Services for OpenVMS Management manual.
-For information to help you answer SSH configuration options, see the HP TCP/IP Services for OpenVMS Guide to SSH.
+For information to help you answer the questions on the configuration worksheet, refer to the appropriate chapters in the HP TCP/IP Services for OpenVMS Management manual.
+For information to help you answer SSH configuration options, refer to the HP TCP/IP Services for OpenVMS Guide to SSH.